dhornet87/MVCAI/README.md

 Also you can edit/delete/add the ChatGPT generated Metadata and view the uploaded Document in a little Preview.

-To run this demo, clone the repo and run it in Visual Studio 2022.
+To run this demo, clone the repo and run it in Visual Studio 2022 and set MVCAI.Apphost as Starting Project.
 Also you need Docker.

 Hope you enjoy this little demo.